Esconine/Fastfetch_Configs/README.md

 ## Installation Guide

-To install the fastfetch config just run in terminal:
+To install the fastfetch config just run in the terminal:

 > [!WARNING]
 > This command will permanently delete your "~/.config/fastfetch" directory.
 Please make sure you have a backup of it's data before running it